limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 FML. `wfuzz` took almost an hour to exhaust all the combinations—no result whatsoever—then it dawned upon me—`pinkyadmin` wasn't the username. :angry:

 I have to think of an alternative fast.
-Recall the only user on Drupal 7 was `pinkadmin`.
+Recall the user on Drupal 7 was `pinkadmin`.
 Perhaps this is the correct username?

 ![8da59ace.png](/assets/images/posts/pinkys-palace-v3-walkthrough/8da59ace.png)